bottkars/pcf-jump-azure/docs/opsman_uaac_aad.md

 ## Pivotal OPS Manager SAML integration with Azure Active Directory

-this guide should asssi when integrating OPSMAN with Azure Active Directory
+this guide should assist when integrating OPSMAN with Azure Active Directory

 ## Prerequisites